obscode/FlyingCircus/MoreNotebooks/ModelFitting/README.md

 3 different methods.
 I've also added a notebook about fitting data with errors in both axes.

-* NNLS.ipynb:  Start here.
+* NLLS.ipynb:  Start here.
 This notebook creates a fake emission line plus noise and fits it with ``scipy.optimize.fit_curve``.
 It also discusses how to visuallize the covariances in the parameters.